 National High School Ethics Bowl invites students to engage in thoughtful, collaborative discussion on ethically complex cases.
 The regional competition takes place at CU Boulder in winter before successful teams advance to the spring national competition.
 Area high schools interested in fielding an Ethics Bowl team can receive startup guidance and coaching assistance from POPCO.

-Interested teachers, students, or administrators should contact Dawn Jacob for more information.
+Interested teachers, students, or administrators should contact co-directors Dawn Jacob and Connor Kianpour for more information.

 Public reading groups in collaboration with local libraries